3d printing in prosthetics: The Future of 3D Printing

 Integration of Technology

-When advanced technology is integrated into artificial limbs, they will likely be able to function like natural ones in the future.
-As a result, prosthetics have been equipped with sensors and electronics so that they can be used seamlessly.
-Myoelectric prosthetics use signals from the residual limb to control the prosthetics, so they feel natural and are comfortable to use.
+When engineers integrate advanced technology into artificial limbs, they enable them to function like natural ones.
+As a result, sensors and electronics equip prosthetics, allowing users to operate them seamlessly.
+Myoelectric prosthetics utilize signals from the residual limb to control the prosthetic, making them feel natural and comfortable to use.

 3D printing has enabled the incorporation of electric sensors into prosthetics.
-These sensors improve comfort and allow users to collect movement and pressure data.
+These sensors enhance comfort and allow users to collect data on movement and pressure.
 Conformal 3D printing places sensors in the fitting area of the prosthesis, resulting in a natural feel.

 Electric-powered prosthetics should be affordable and improve the user experience.
-The future should bring greater comfort and control to many prosthetic users.
+The future should bring greater comfort and control to many users of prosthetics.

 3D Printing and Accessibility in Prosthetics